brisacoder/llm-code-on-web-part1/README.md

 Troubleshooting:
 - If you open via `file://`, you'll see CORS errors like "CORS request not http".
 Always use `http://localhost`.
 - In DevTools Network tab, ensure `.wasm` files return 200 and paths match the HTML.

+- Note: Both demos will fall back from `WebAssembly.instantiateStreaming(...)` to a non-streaming path if your server doesn't set the `application/wasm` MIME type.
+- Windows PowerShell: If script execution is blocked, either run the command with `-ExecutionPolicy Bypass -File <script.ps1>` or set `Set-ExecutionPolicy -Scope Process Bypass` for the current session.

 ---